MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-templates.md

 This LG core bot sample shows an example of an airport flight booking application.
 It uses a LUIS service to recognize the user input and return the top recognized LUIS intent.

-This article uses a bottom up approach to using LG templates in your bots.You will learn how to:
+This article uses a bottom up approach to using LG templates in your bots.
+You will learn how to:

 - create a `Templates` object and [reference templates in your bot logic](#call-templates-in-files)
 - create a [simple response template](#create-a-simple-response-template)